prathimacode-hub/DS-ScriptsNook/Computer Vision/Tutorials/Live Barcode and QR Code Reader/README.md

 In this tutorial we will be performing a QR/Barcode scanner task which detects, scans and saves link in the `.txt` file.
 This task will be performed in the local enviornment.

 ## **PURPOSE**
-I think Barcodes/QR codes are very cool and interesting because they store information in a different format.
+I think QR/Barcodes are very cool and interesting because they store information in a different format.
 The fun part about them is we can’t really tell what they are storing until we scan them. **I did install all the required packages through `Git Bash` and edited the code the `visual Studio Code` and ran the `.py` file in `Git Bash` again.**

 ## **BRIEF EXPLANATION**
 If you are wondering how barcode and QR code readers work, let’s do a quick real-life practice.
 Turn on your phone’s camera and show the featured image of this article.
 You will see a link show up, it’s very simple to use.
 Today, we will create our own reader, without losing any time let’s get started!